-You can claim Attendance Allowance if you're 65 or over and have care or supervision needs because of an illness or disability.
+You can claim Attendance Allowance if you've reached State Pension age and have care or supervision needs because of an illness or disability.
 You need to have had your illness or disability for at least 6 months before you can get Attendance Allowance.

 There are special rules if you're terminally ill.
 Read our advice on how to claim Attendance Allowance if you have a terminal illness.

 You don't need to have had a formal diagnosis to claim Attendance Allowance.
 For example, you might still be having tests or appointments to find out what's wrong with you.
 As long as you've needed help or supervision, or you've had difficulties for 6 months because of your condition you can claim Attendance Allowance.